Current legislative framework

 The components of the Water Framework Directive dealing with groundwater cover a number of different steps for achieving good quantitative and chemical status of groundwater by 2015.
 They require Member States to:

-- Define groundwater bodies within River Basin Districts to be designated and reported to the European Commission by Member States.
-They must classify them by analyzing the pressures and impacts of human activity on the quality of groundwater with a view to identifying groundwater bodies presenting a risk of not achieving WFD environmental objectives.
+- Define groundwater bodies within river basin districts to be designated and reported to the European Commission by Member States.
+They must classify them by analysing the pressures and impacts of human activity on the quality of groundwater with a view to identifying groundwater bodies presenting a risk of not achieving WFD environmental objectives.
 Member States were obliged to carry out this classification between 2004 and 2005 and report the results back to the European Commission.
-A report giving a synthesis of Member States’ reports was prepared by the European Commission and is now available on the Commission website.

 - Establish registers of protected areas within each river basin districts for those groundwater areas or habitats and species directly dependent on water.
 The registers must include all bodies of water used for the extraction of drinking water and all protected areas covered under the following directives: the Bathing Water Directive 76/160/EEC, the vulnerable zones under the Nitrates Directive 91/676/EEC and the sensitive areas under the Urban Wastewater Directive 91/271/EEC, as well as areas designated for the protection of habitats and species including relevant Natura 2000 sites designated under Directives 92/43/EEC and 79/409/EEC.
 Registers shall be reviewed under the River Basin Management Plan updates.

 - Establish groundwater monitoring networks based on the results of the classification analysis so as to provide a comprehensive overview of groundwater chemical and quantitative status.
 Member States are also obliged to design a monitoring programme that had to be operational by the end of 2006.